- Telecom Billing Tutorial

-A particular type of bill can also suppressed if multiple bill types are requested/scheduled at the same time and therefore preventing unnecessary bills from being sent to the customer.
+A particular type of bill can also be suppressed if multiple bill types are requested/scheduled at the same time and therefore preventing unnecessary bills from being sent to the customer.

-Examples of possible exceptional bills are unusually high bills or bills which exceed the account's credit limit by a set multiplier.
+Examples of possible exceptional bills are unusually high bills or bills, which exceed the account's credit limit by a set multiplier.
 The Billing Engine performs some basic checks on the bill data that it produces.
 These involve testing the total being billed to ensure that the following conditions are met −

 The bill total is greater than the minimum negative bill amount.